meltano/handbook/src/_peopleops/benefits.md

 * In the UK, NHS covers our workers.
 * In Mexico, we offer a "Health Insurance Allowance equal to $7,000.00 MXN per month".

-To find out more about how Remote can assist, visit <https://remote.com/employees>.
+To find out more about how Remote.com can assist, visit <https://remote.com/employees>.

 ### Home Office Setup Funds